Greetingsplayer1/Greetingsplayer1.github.io/projects/encryption/README.md

 ## Part 4: Reflection Questions

 - What is the difference between symmetric and asymmetric encryption?
 What purpose did each serve in this simulation?
+	- The difference between symetric and asymmetric encryption is the lack of a shared key.
+In this simulation, the asymetric encryption was the first message sent, and the symmetric encryption was the messages where we both had the same ceaser cipher for each message.
 - Why is it important that this protocol uses a new key for each message?
+	- It is important because if the same key in every message is used, then a hacker could just get the key and know every message that was sent.
 - Why is it important that you never share your secret key?
+	- You use your private key to decrypt messages that are sent to you if you share it then you hackers will be able to see what you are sending..
 - In the transport layer, do these messages use TCP or UDP?
 Why?
+	- These messages use TCP because it ensures that the message gets there error free.
 - Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.
+	- Internet Layer In the internet layer, the message is sent along between the different routing tables to get to the desired IP adress.
+	- Link Layer In the link layer, the message is divided between the header and payload.
+The header holds the information about the source, destination and sequence of the packet while the payload contains the actual data.
+The link layer also adds parity bits for error detection and correction.
-- This protocol successfully encrypts the **content** of the message.
-Even though and adversary in the middle can't read the content of the message, what other information can they still see?
+- This protocol successfully encrypts the contents of the message.
+Even though and adversary in the middle can't read the content of the message but can see the message
+	- The source, destination, sequence, and anything else in the header.